Mercedes-Benz Wiper Motor Replacement

 - Replace the wiper motor and reinstall in reverse order.

 The pictures in this guide are from a Mercedes-Benz E-Class W211, but Mercedes uses the same setup in other chassis.
-This guide will also help owners of Mercedes C, S, CLK, SL, SLK, GL, GLK, GLA, ML learn how to replace the wiper motor.
+This guide will also help owners of Mercedes C, S, CLK, SL, SLK, GL, GLK, GLA, and ML learn how to replace the wiper motor.

 Frequently Asked Questions